home / content / blog

 Sometimes I Might Be Introvert by Little Simz.
 This is the only hip hop album I like all that much, and it’s because Little Simz’s flow integrates so well with the music and the instrumentals are so interesting and lush.
 I don’t usually care about lyricism but the lyricism is good too.

 Yellow by Emma-Jean Thackray.
-Some rather spiritual jazz, in a cosmological way more than a religious way.
+Some rather spiritual jazz, in an astrological way more than a religious way.
 Not every song grabs me, but it even without that the sound and groove make it worthwhile.
 The players are delicate, precise, and cohesive.
 Best song: Say Something (!).

 Tier 3: really good, with a few reservations

 1 by The Nychillharmonic.
-(The only album that could precede a 100 gecs release alphabetically!)
+(Try beating this alphabetically!)
 It strikes a great balance between jazz / big band and more aggressive guitar-driven parts.
 More impressively, it manages to get technical at times but always in service of the song, not just for the sake of showing off.

 Blue Rev by Alvvays.
 It’s backed by waves of shoegazey noise but there’s a great alt pop sensibility to it.
 I expected a record like this to drag towards the end and start feeling samey but it didn’t.
 I mean, it doesn’t change that much by the end, I just don’t get tired of it like I expected to.